 One place I was eager to visit is the Central Bar, renowned as a foodie hotspot where locals come for lunch.
 I intentionally arrived after the lunch rush to secure a stool at the bar top, and it was well worth the wait.

-As you wander through the labyrinthine streets of the Old Town, they will lead you to some of Valencia’s lively public squares.
+As you wander through the labyrinthine streets of the Old Town, you will find yourself in some of Valencia’s lively public squares.
 Some of the highlights I recommend visiting include:

 - Plaça Redona, with its unique circular shape, is a hidden gem lined with traditional shops and cozy restaurants

-- Shops and cafes surround Plaza de la Reina, and the iconic Valencia Cathedral, it’s one of the livelier squares I visited
+- Shops and cafes surround Plaza de la Reina, and the iconic Valencia Cathedral, it’s one of the liveliest squares I’ve visited

 - Plaza de la Virgen is next to the cathedral, and it’s a charming square featuring the Basilica of Virgen de los Desamparados and the Palau de la Generalitat